-This grill house reminds me of the restaurant we found in Nuremberg.
+The Burgers n Beers grill house reminds me of the restaurant we found in Nuremberg.
 The average menu item did not exceed 13£ and there is a dedicated children’s menu.
 The beer and drinks options are also fairly elaborate as well, suggesting there is a little something here for everyone.
-Definitely, a must visit when in the mood for an old fashion burger or wings.
+It is definitely, a must-visit when in the mood for an old fashion burger or wings.

 It took a while for us parents to truly understand what has just happened and why both our children are suddenly imitating barnyard animals – because these things tend to get out of hand and evolve into other animals associated with pigs.

-Long story short, we didn’t make it to Oink!, much to the disappointment of my twitter thread.
+Long story short, we didn’t make it to Oink!, much to the disappointment of our Twitter thread.
 There are 3 locations throughout the city of Edinburgh.
-At each location, guests are asked to choose their portion size; 80g, 160g or 250g, pick a bread, pick stuffings and finally a sauce.
+At each location, guests are asked to choose their portion size; 80g, 160g, or 250g, pick bread, pick stuffings, and finally a sauce.
 Pulled Pork anything looks amazing and the photos alone are making me hungry.

-The Standing Order was recommended by a few Twitter users, and we discovered in online independently so that must count for something.
+The Standing Order was recommended by a few Twitter users, and we discovered it online independently so that must count for something.